 You can appear in the photo yourself as you no longer have to be behind the camera to press the shutter.
 This is perfect for group shots and self-portraits.
 If you’re shooting a deserted landscape or urban location, try standing in the scene to add an interesting focal point.

-Mount your iPhone on a tripod or steady surface, then tap the Timer icon at the top of the screen.
+Use an iPhone tripod and iPhone tripod mount, or position your phone on a steady surface.
+Then tap the Timer icon at the top of the screen.
 Set a delay of either 3 or 10 seconds.

 Compose your shot, then tap the shutter button.
 The timer will start counting down.
 Move into position ready for your photo to be taken.